Two remain in critical condition in Quebec mosque attack

 Two of the five men wounded most seriously in Sunday’s brazen shooting at a Quebec City mosque remain in critical condition and will be operated on today, health authorities said early Tuesday.

 “We expect them to survive,” said Julien Clément, medical director of the traumatology department at the Centre hospitalier universitaire de Québec.
 “But what we still don’t know is the longer-term consequences of their injuries.
-It’s too early to say.”
+It’s too early to say,” Dr. Clément said.

-Six men were killed and 19 others injured in one of the country’s worst mass shootings when a gunman stormed into the Centre Culturel Islamique de Québec Sunday evening and took aim at those gathered for evening prayers.
-Alexandre Bissonnette, a 27-year-old Laval University student has been charged with six counts of first-degree murder.
+Six men were killed and 19 others injured in one of the country’s worst mass shootings when a gunman stormed into the Centre Culturel Islamique de Québec Sunday evening and started firing at those gathered for evening prayers.
+Alexandre Bissonnette, a 27 year-old Laval University student, has been charged with six counts of first-degree murder.

-Of the 19 people injured, five remained in hospital as of Monday morning but one was subsequently released, Mr. Clément said.
-Of the four still being treated, two are in stable condition and recovering and require no more immediate medical intervention, he said.

 Explainer: The Quebec City mosque attack: What we know so far